Council tax discounts - person with significant cognitive impairment

 • Medical practitioner's full address

-• Confirmation that the medical practitioner assesses in their opinion, the patient named in the application is suffering from a severe mental impairment that affects his or her social functioning as described in the Local Government Finance Act of 1992.
+• Confirmation that the medical practitioner assesses in their opinion, the patient named in the application has a severe and permanent mental condition or neurological change that impacts on the brain’s ability to function and has a significant impact on that individual’s daily life

 • The date the situation has applied from.

-• proof that the person classed as severely mentally impaired is in receipt of at least one of the qualifying benefits listed below, or have been eligible for a qualifying benefit if they are of pension age:
+• proof that the person named is in receipt of at least one of the qualifying benefits listed below, or have been eligible for a qualifying benefit if they are of pension age:

-Apply for a council tax discount - person with severe mental impairment
+Apply for a council tax discount - persons with a significant cognitive impairment

 For more information contact: